containers/podman/docs/podman-exec.1.md

 The following examples are all valid:
 --user [user | user:group | uid | uid:gid | user:gid | uid:group ]

+**--workdir**, **-w**=""

+Working directory inside the container

+The default working directory for running binaries within a container is the root directory (/).
+The image developer can set a different default with the WORKDIR instruction, which can be overridden when creating the container.

 ## SEE ALSO
 podman(1), podman-run(1)